donovm4/msft-certifications/expert/az-305/README.md

 -  principal name contains the `#EXT#` identifier

 B2B Collaboration / External Identities
 - The partner uses their own identity management system(s).
-Guest users can sign-in to your apps and services, with their own identities:
+Guest users can sign-in to your apps and services, with their own identities...
   - MSFT Entra accounts
     - work
     - school